noweder/Kubernetes-Demos/VOTING-APP/README.md

 # Voting APP

-This is a sample APP to vote on either cats or dogs and then show the voting results. this APP consist of below microservices:
+This is a sample APP to vote on either cats or dogs and then show the voting results.
+This APP consist of below microservices:

 - Voting APP service which provides a web interface to vote
 - Redis
 - PostgreSQL service as the database to store the voting results